-1 Background
+2 Background

-1.1 The Council is required to operate a balanced budget, which broadly means that cash raised during the year will meet cash expenditure.
+- 2.1 The Council is required to operate a balanced budget, which broadly means that cash raised during the year will meet cash expenditure.
 Part of the treasury management operation is to ensure that this cash flow is adequately planned, with cash being available when it is needed.
-Surplus monies are invested in low risk counterparties or instruments commensurate with the Council's low risk appetite, providing adequate liquidity before considering investment return.

-- 1.2 Another function of the treasury management service is the funding of the Council's capital plans.
-These capital plans provide a guide to the borrowing need of the Council, essentially the longer term cash flow planning, to ensure that the Council can meet its capital spending obligations, which may involve arranging long or short term loans, or using longer term cash flow surpluses.
-On occasion, when prudent and economic, any debt previously drawn may be restructured to meet Council risk or cost objectives. - 1.3 The contribution the treasury management function makes to the authority is critical, as the balance of debt and investment operations ensure the ability to meet spending commitments as they fall due, either on day-to-day revenue or for larger capital projects.
+Surplus monies are invested in low risk counterparties or instruments commensurate with the Council's low risk appetite, providing adequate liquidity before considering investment return. - 2.2 Another function of the treasury management service is the funding of the Council's capital plans.
+These capital plans provide a guide to the borrowing need of the Council; the longer term cash flow planning; and to ensure that the Council can meet its capital spending obligations.
+On occasion, when prudent and economic, any debt previously drawn may be restructured to meet Council risk or cost objectives. - 2.3 The contribution the treasury management function makes to the authority is critical, as the balance of debt and investment operations ensure the ability to meet spending commitments as they fall due, either on day-to-day revenue or for larger capital projects.
 Treasury operations manage the balance of the interest costs of debt and the investment income arising from cash deposits affecting the available budget.
-Since cash balances generally result from reserves and balances, it is paramount to ensure adequate security of the sums invested, as a loss of principal will in effect result in a loss to the General Fund balance. - 1.4 Whilst any commercial initiatives or loans to third parties will impact on the treasury function, these activities are generally classed as non-treasury activities, (arising usually from capital expenditure), and are separate from the day-to day treasury management activities. - 1.5 The Chartered Institute of Public Finance and Accountancy (CIPFA) defines treasury management as:
+Since cash balances generally result from reserves and balances, it is paramount to ensure adequate security of the sums invested, as a loss of principal will in effect result in a loss to the General Fund balance. - 2.4 Whilst any commercial initiatives or loans to third parties will impact on the treasury function, these activities are generally classed as non-treasury activities, (arising usually from capital expenditure), and are separate from the day-to day treasury management activities. - 2.5 The Chartered Institute of Public Finance and Accountancy (CIPFA) defines treasury management as: